Which countries are the cheapest to travel to in 2025? Exclusive HelloSafe ranking of 131 countries

 High travel budget: our ranking of the 15 most expensive countries in the world

-If you have a high travel budget, then here's the list of the 15 countries in 2024 where you'll have to pay the most once you're there.
-With a high standard of tourist accommodation, the Caribbean islands top the list:
+If you have a high budget for your travels, here is a list of the 15 countries where you will need to plan for the highest expenses once you're there.
+With a high-quality tourism accommodation sector, the Caribbean islands occupy the top positions in this ranking:

 Budget travel: our ranking of the 15 cheapest countries

-For travellers looking to get away on a budget, the list below of the top 15 countries to visit on a budget is bound to be of interest.
-It mainly includes countries in Asia and Africa:
+For travellers seeking affordable destinations, here is a list of the 15 countries to visit for a budget-friendly trip.
+This selection mainly includes countries in Asia and Africa:

 1